sfu-natlang/SFUTranslate/README.md

 lr_decay_patience_steps: number of patience validation slices after which the learning rate scheduler will decay the learning rate
 lr_decay_factor: the learning rate decay factor which is being used by the learning rate scheduler
 lr_decay_threshold: the improvement threshold in validation bleu score below which will be a decay indicator signal to the learning rate scheduler
 lr_decay_min: min value of learning rate which the decayed learning rate might approach
+update_freq: a non-negative integer indicating the number of batches, the gradient of which are accumulated before calling optimizer.step() [for more details see https://arxiv.org/pdf/1806.00187.pdf]

+beam_size: the size of each bucket considered in beam search
+beam_search_length_norm_factor: the length normalization factor in beam search based on Google's NMT system paper [https://arxiv.org/pdf/1609.08144.pdf]
+beam_search_coverage_penalty_factor: the coverage penalty factor in beam search based on Google's NMT system paper [https://arxiv.org/pdf/1609.08144.pdf]
 checkpoint_name: the name of the checkpoint which is being saved/loaded
 ```